wanglab-broad/spin/README.md

 [![Biorxiv badge](https://zenodo.org/badge/doi/TEMP)](https://doi.org/TEMP) ⬅️ read the preprint here <br>
 [![Zenodo badge](https://zenodo.org/badge/doi/TEMP)](https://doi.org/TEMP) ⬅️ access the data here <br>

 This package is an implementation of the approach described in the manuscript linked above.
+Here is a brief description of this approach:

-In short, conventional single-cell analysis can identify molecular *cell types* by considering each cell individually, without spatial information.
+Conventional single-cell analysis can identify molecular *cell types* by considering each cell individually.
+However, it does not incorporate spatial information.
 ![alt text]

 Arguably the simplest way to incorporate spatial information and identify molecular *tissue regions* is to spatially smooth gene expression features across cells in the tissue.
 This can be done by setting the features of each cell to the average of its spatial neighborhood.